BlockscapeNetwork/reward-harvester/README.md

 Script for periodically withdrawing staking rewards and delegating them to a validator.
 Works with Cosmos SDK-based chains.

+> :warning: Due to bash only supporting 64-bit integers, this script won't work well with tokens that have many decimals.
+> To be sure, please don't use this script for tokens with more than 16 decimals.

 ## Prerequisites

 * Full or validator node with open RPC port